stzimas/stzimas.github.io/_pages/about.md

 Experience
 =
-* **2021--2022** Research Assistant and Systems Administrator, Laboratory of Applied and Computational Mathematics, Department of Mathematics, University of Ioannina, Greece
+* **2021--2022** Software Developer and Systems Administrator, Laboratory of Applied and Computational Mathematics, Department of Mathematics, University of Ioannina, Greece
-* **2013--2019** Lab Assistant, Department of Mathematics, University of Ioannina, Greece
+* **2013--2019** Teaching Assistant, Department of Mathematics, University of Ioannina, Greece